jb923/flexagram/README.md

 Flexagram is a full-stack social media platform where you can share, like and comment photos with your friends.

-*Note: This is demo, and is still in production.*
+*Note: This is a demo, and is still in production.*

 ## Latest Release